- The DNS PROBE FINISHED NXDOMAIN error blocks access to certain websites.

 As a result, it will be just as if the application was never installed on your PC.
-If you’re looking for a good uninstaller software, be sure to try IOBit Uninstaller or Revo Uninstaller.
-All these tools are simple to use, and by using them you should be able to easily remove any application and all of its files.
+It’s simple to use, and you should be able to easily remove any application and all of its files.

-- When Settings app opens, go to Network & Internet section.
+- When the Settings app opens, go to Network & Internet section.

 - From the menu on the left, select Proxy and disable all options from the right pane.

-- Click the Menu button in the top right corner and choose More tools > Extensions.
+- Click the Menu button in the top right corner, choose More tools, and select Extensions.

-- List of extensions will now appear.
+- A list of extensions will now appear.
 Disable all extensions by toggling the on/off switch.

 - Once you disable all extensions, restart your browser and check if the issue still appears.

-In most cases, DNS_PROBE_FINISHED_NXDOMAIN error is caused by security or privacy extensions, so be sure to disable them first and check if that solves your problem.
+In most cases, the DNS PROBE FINISHED NXDOMAIN error is caused by security or privacy extensions, so be sure to disable them first and check if that solves your problem.

 - Open Chrome and click the Menu icon.

-- Choose Help > About Google Chrome from the menu.
+- Choose Help and select About Google Chrome from the menu.

 - Now you’ll see the information on the Chrome version you’re using.
 If any updates are available, they will be downloaded automatically.

 Once your browser is up to date, check if the problem still appears.
-If the issue still appears after updating to the latest version, you might want to consider switching to Beta or Canary version of Chrome.
+If it shows up even after updating to the latest version, consider switching to the Beta or Canary version of Chrome.